Minnesota College Options

 Email: build-program@bethel.edu

-Bethel University is a Christian college in St. Paul which provides a two-year postsecondary program for individuals with intellectual disabilities called the BUILD program.
-This integrated experience includes student housing and opportunities for academic, vocational, social, and spiritual development.
-Students earn a program-awarded certificate in Applied Studies with a chosen career pathway in Arts and Communication, Business, or Human Services.
+Bethel University is a Christian university in St. Paul that provides a two-year postsecondary program for individuals with intellectual disabilities called the BUILD program.
+This integrated college experience includes student housing and opportunities for academic, vocational, social, and spiritual development.
+Students earn a certificate in Applied Studies with a chosen career pathway in Arts and Communication, Business, or Human Services which is approved by the institute of higher education.

 Central Lakes College OSP